Gateway PhD in Library and Information Management

 The Gateway PhD program was previously offered through a partnership with Queensland University of Technology in Brisbane, Australia, from its inception in 2008 through 2021.
 Graduates have been recognized with numerous awards and honors for their original research.

 Learn more about the Gateway PhD program.
-Watch a recording of a recent information session.
+Watch a recording of the May 2024 information session.

 Convenient Online Learning